Hritikraj8804/KodeKloud_Engineer/Jenkins_1/3_Jenkins_Create_Users.md

 `Note:`

 1. You might need to install some plugins and restart Jenkins service.
 So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
 Also, in case Jenkins UI gets stuck when Jenkins service restarts in the back end, please make sure to refresh the UI page.

+2. Do not immediately click on `Finish` button if you have restarted the Jenkins service, please wait for Jenkins login page to come back before finishing your task.

+3. For these kind of scenarios that required changes to be done from a web UI, please take screenshots of your work so that you can share the same with us for review purpose (in case your task is marked incomplete or failed).
+You may also consider using a screen recording software such as `loom.com` to record and share your work.